nhsx/covid-chest-imaging-database/docs/source/faq.rst

-The temporal information should help you match the information in the sheet with the relevant imaging study: ``Date of 1st CXR`` and ``Date of 2nd CXR`` are the dates in which the first two Xray scans were taken and correspond to the two severity values, the time information in the X-ray's DICOM should then allow you to identify the imaging scans that match with those dates.
+The temporal information should help you match the information in the sheet with the relevant imaging study: ``Date of 1st CXR`` and ``Date of 2nd CXR`` are the dates in which the first two X-Ray scans were taken and correspond to the two severity values, the time information in the X-Ray's DICOM should then allow you to identify the imaging scans that match with those dates.